WHAHA-HA/WHAHA-HA/README.md

 ## 👋 Hi, I am TOPMAN
 <p align="left">

-- 👀 I’m interested in AI💻, Blockchain⛓, Mobile and Web application📲.
+- 👀 I’m interested in **AI💻, Blockchain⛓, Mobile and Web application📲**.

 - 🌱 I’m currently learning Machine learning and its application, and using Blockchain for financial markets.